Jo Bonner: Early life, education, and early political career

-Bonner was born in Selma, Alabama, but was reared in Camden, Alabama, to Josiah Robins Bonner and the former Imogene Virginia Lyons.
+Bonner was born in Selma, Alabama, but was reared in Camden, Alabama, to Josiah Robins Bonner and the now deceased Imogene Virginia Lyons.
 He graduated in 1982 with a degree in journalism from the University of Alabama in Tuscaloosa.

 Two years later he started working as campaign press secretary for U.S. Congressman Sonny Callahan, a Republican representing Alabama's 1st congressional district.
 In 1989, Bonner was promoted to Callahan's chief of staff and moved to Mobile.

 Bonner has served as a member of the board of directors for the Mobile Area Chamber of Commerce, Rotary Club, Leadership Mobile, and the Mobile Chapter of the University of Alabama Alumni Association.
 In 2000, the College of Communications at the University of Alabama honored him as their Outstanding Alumnus in Public Relations.
 He was a member of Leadership Mobile, Class of 2000, where his classmates elected him co-president.